 Walking my dog through my Nashville, Tennessee, neighborhood was a daily occurrence.
 On this particular day, a fictional story began forming as I traveled the familiar turf.
 Even the name of the main character jumped to mind: Layton Brooks.
 As more and more of the story unfolded, I could only assume I should begin typing.

 Several themes figured prominently in the plot: marriages in trouble, physical illnesses, grief and loss.
 I also wanted to emphasize the positive role older adults can play in the lives of their grown children, grandchildren, and church family.
 An African proverb goes, When the elderly die, a library dies with them.
 You’ll find endearing grandparents in these novels.

-Two more books followed, featuring the third generation of characters.
 These books were ten years in the making and started as novellas.
 My desire to “finish their stories” into book-length novels grew out of Covid isolation.
 Now my husband says the characters have become such a part of us that we invite them to family reunions.
 And, yes, I have to share any profits fifty-fifty with my dog.

 Let Layton tell you the connecting thread between the four volumes.
 Read the tab, “Introduction to Book 1.”